tmpvar/weld/README.md

     'user_hometown' : function(parent, element, key, value) {
       // use an element instead of allowing weld to match based on class/id/name return element.getElementById('hometown');
+    },

+    'user_email'  : function(parent, element, key, value) {
+      if (session.authorized() === false) {
+        // The user requesting this template is not authorized to view user emails so remove the email display from the page var emailDisplay = element.getElementById('user_email);
+        emailDisplay.parentNode.removeChild(emailDisplay);

+        // and return false, which will stop weld from traversing the current branch (user_email) return false;
       }
     }

+  }

 </code></pre>
-`insert` (optional) - A function which enables some logic to be performed before the element is actually inserted into the target.
+`insert` (override) - A function which enables some logic to be performed before the element is actually inserted into the target.
 <pre><code>
   insert: function(parent, element) {
     parent.insertBefore(element, parent.firstChild);